tsgates/arch-wiki-markdown/wiki/3G_and_GPRS_modems_with_pppd.md

     3=Any
     4=no Change

-AT^SYSCFG=? command output on Huawey EM770:
+AT^SYSCFG=? command output on Huawei EM770:

     ^SYSCFG:(2,13,14,16),(0-3),((80000,"GSM850"),(200000,"GSM1900"),(400380,"GSM900/GSM1800/WCDMA2100"),(4a80000,"GSM850/GSM1900/WCDMA850/WCDMA1900"),(3fffffff,"All Bands")),(0-2),(0-4)